ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 a label-version `v`.
 A binary ladder checks whether `v` should be included in the prefix tree.
 The binary ladder algorithm works as follows.

-1. Check inclusion of version `x` where `x` is a consecutively higher power of two minus one (0, 1, 3, 7, ...) until the first version not to be included in the prefix tree is found.
-Let `x_in` be the highest `x` included in the prefix tree and `x_out` the lowest `x` not included in the prefix tree.
+1. Check inclusion consecutively higher powers of two minus one (0, 1, 3, 7,
+   ...) until the first version not to be included in the prefix tree is found.
+   Concretely, let `i = 0`.
+Check inclusion of `x = 2^i - 1`.
+If `x` is included
+   in the prefix tree, increment `i` by one and execute step 1 again.
+If `x` is not included in the prefix tree:
+   - If `i = 0`, return "non-inclusion".
+   - Otherwise, set `x_in = 2^(i-1) - 1` (the highest version checked to be
+   included in the prefix tree) and `x_out = 2^i - 1` (the lowest version check
+   to not be included in the prefix tree).
 2. Perform a binary search between `x_in` and `x_out`.
 Check whether `k = x_in +
    (x_out - x_in) / 2` is included in the prefix tree.
 If it is, `x_in` is set
    to `k`.
 If it is not, `x_out` is set to `k`.